 Ms. Foley began her career as a prosecutor in Utah and has a wide range of experience in entity formation, transactions and civil litigation.
 She has practiced law in Las Vegas since 1985, most recently with the law firm of Foley & Oakes, PC.
 Ms. Foley previously served as member of the Disciplinary Board of the Nevada State Bar and the Chief of Enforcement for the Securities Division.
 She received her Juris Doctorate from the University of Utah, College of Law in 1983, where she distinguished herself as the Traynor Moot Court Champion, 1982 and the Chancellor of the Moot Court Board, 1982-1983.
 Ms. Foley clerked for the Honorable Donald M. Mosley, Eighth Judicial District Court, Clark County, Nevada from 1984-1985.
 Ms. Foley is a member of the Nevada Bar (active), California Bar (inactive), and Utah Bar (inactive).

 Executive Assistant Sallie Lincoln provides administrative support to the Secretary of State and Chief Deputy and manages all functions of the executive office.
 Ms. Lincoln previously worked in the agency's Customer Service Division.
 Before joining the Secretary of State's office in 2002, she was employed in the Legislative Counsel Bureau's Media Services Division.
-Sallie graduated from Heald Business College in Sacramento and outside the office, she is a beekeeper, holds a Master Gardner's certificate.
+Sallie graduated from Heald Business College in Sacramento and outside the office, she is a beekeeper, holds a Master Gardener's certificate.